KoubaPetr/BallroomDanceDatasets/DanceTutorialsDataset/README.md

 The collection of the relevant IDs of the Youtube videos can be found in the folder dataset_text_files.
 The text files with the IDs also hold the indication of relevant segments of the video, lines of these text files obey the following structure:

 YoutubeID segment1_start_sec segment1_end_sec segment2_start_sec segment2_end_sec ...

+The list of videos assigned to the validation set is available under dataset_text_files/validation_set_ids.txt